paregupt/ucs_traffic_monitor/README.md

 Please upgrade to the latest after deploying the OVA.

 ## Upgrades
-Replace the existing ucs_traffic_monitor.py file with the later version.
-You can also upgrade the Grafana dashboards by copy-pasting or importing the JSON.

 You are responsible to upgrade Grafana, InfluxDB, Telegraf, Python and other packages.
 Generally, the upgrade is simple with one or two commands.
 Please refer to respective packages for upgrade process.
-Please keep an qye on security vulnerabilities and fixes.
-Grafana, InfluxDB, etc. are prompt in fixing the CVEs.
-You may want to run the latest versions to have all the fixes.
-This may occasionally break a few use-cases.
-But few broken features are better than security holes.
+Please keep an the on security vulnerabilities and fixes.

 ## Configuration